freedomofpress/ansible-role-grsecurity/build.md

-# Building grsec-patched kernel for Debian 8.1 on Digital Ocean
+# Build a grsec-patched kernel for a Debian jessie server

 Install dependencies: